divamgupta/divamgupta.github.io/_posts/2019-06-06-deep-learning-semantic-segmentation-keras.md

 ![]({{ site.baseurl }}/assets/images/posts/imgseg/image8.png?style=centerme)

 **UNet** :  The UNet architecture adopts an encoder-decoder framework with skip connections.
 Like SegNet, the encoder and decoder  layers are symmetrical to each other.
-Here, upsampling is achieved using transposed convolution layers.